genomicsclass/book/pages/bioc1_annoOverview.md

 ## 3 GO:0000003
 ## 4 GO:0000006
 ## 5 GO:0000007
 ##                                                                                                                                                                                                                                                                                      DEFINITION
 ## 1                                                                                                       The distribution of mitochondria, including the mitochondrial genome, into daughter cells after mitosis or meiosis, mediated by interactions between mitochondria and the cytoskeleton.
 ## 2                                                                                                                                             The maintenance of the structure and integrity of the mitochondrial genome; includes replication and segregation of the mitochondrial chromosome.
 ## 3                                                                                                                                                                  The production of new individuals that contain some portion of genetic material inherited from one or more parent organisms.
-## 4 Enables the transfer of a solute or solutes from one side of a membrane to the other according to the reaction: Zn2+(out) = Zn2+(in), probably powered by proton motive force.
+## 4                                      Enables the transfer of zinc ions (Zn2+) from one side of a membrane to the other, probably powered by proton motive force.
 In high-affinity transport the transporter is able to bind the solute even if it is only present at very low concentrations.
-## 5          Catalysis of the transfer of a solute or solutes from one side of a membrane to the other according to the reaction: Zn2+ = Zn2+, probably powered by proton motive force.
+## 5 Enables the transfer of a solute or solutes from one side of a membrane to the other according to the reaction: Zn2+ = Zn2+, probably powered by proton motive force.
 In low-affinity transport the transporter is able to bind the solute only if it is present at very high concentrations.
 ##   ONTOLOGY
 ## 1       BP
 ## 2       BP